-When faced with a crash report from your iOS app, it can be difficult to identify where in the code the error actually occurred.
+When faced with an iOS crash report from your app, it can be difficult to identify where in the code the error actually occurred.

 Thread 0 name: Dispatch queue: com.apple.main-thread

 3 bugsnag-example 0x0000000100099380 0x100094000 + 21376

 6 UIKit 0x0000000192d05be4 -[UIControl _sendActionsForEvents:withEvent:] + 452